-Monique (Rakotoanosy), by the way, is a lecturer in journalism at the University of Antananarivo.
 In her presentation today she explained the shortcomings of the media in her country, where there’s only one national radio station and a multitude of smaller radio stations (mostly run by church organisations).
 Her country is overwhelmingly poor, there’s little in the way of “civil society” in a Western sense (though she argued there was a different type of civil society there), and there’s heavy censorship of the media both officially and unofficially.
-She explained today how since 80 of Madagascar’s radio station had been closed down since 2010, with intimidation, threats, and the gaoling of journalists all being fairly common.
+She explained today how 80 of Madagascar’s radio stations had been closed down since 2010, with intimidation, threats, and the gaoling of journalists all being fairly common.
 Her main goal at the moment is to revitalise the radio academy there as a means of improving journalism and independent thought in her country.
 When I asked her if there was the possibility of support from people from Madagascar who may have moved away, she told me there was a significant diaspora from Madagascar (especially in France), but that she felt the solutions should come from at home, especially from the students.

 As I listened to these stories I began to think how comparatively trivial was the presentation I’m preparing to make tomorrow at the conference about Australia’s experiences with digital radio.
 Yet I guess that’s what makes the conference so interesting in some ways – the contrasting experiences and many different stories to be told.